LLM-Based Multi-Agent Blackboard System for Information Discovery in Data Science: Introduction

-We conduct experiments on three datasets for data science tasks that require an explicit information discovery phase.
-KramaBench \citep{lai2025kramabenchbenchmarkaisystems} is a recently released benchmark designed for this purpose and, to the best of our knowledge, the only publicly available dataset that directly evaluates data discovery in data science.
-In addition, we repurpose DS-Bench \citep{jing2025dsbench} and DA-Code \citep{huang-etal-2024-da} by introducing a data discovery component, thereby making them more challenging than their original formulations.
-Experimental results across these datasets demonstrate that the proposed blackboard architecture consistently outperforms strong baselines, including RAG and the master-slave multi-agent framework, achieving 13\% to 57\% relative improvement over the best performing baseline in end-to-end problem solving depending on the backbone LLM.
-Notably, this improvement is observed across both proprietary and open-source LLMs, highlighting the generalizability of the approach.
+We conduct experiments on three datasets for data science requiring an explicit information discovery.
+KramaBench \citep{lai2025kramabenchbenchmarkaisystems} is a recently released benchmark and, to the best of our knowledge, the only publicly available dataset requires explicit data discovery in data science.
+We also repurpose DSBench \citep{jing2025dsbench} and DA-Code \citep{huang-etal-2024-da} by introducing a data discovery component, making them more challenging than their original formulations.
+Experimental results demonstrate that the blackboard architecture consistently outperforms strong baselines, including RAG, master-slave multi-agent system, and advanced data science baselines \citep{hong-etal-2025-data, wu2023autogenenablingnextgenllm}, achieving 13\% to 57\% relative improvement over the best performing baseline in end-to-end problem solving.
+This improvement is observed across both proprietary and open-source LLMs, highlighting the generalizability of the approach.
 Furthermore, our method also surpasses baselines in data discovery performance, yielding up to a 9\% relative gain in F1 score for correctly identifying relevant files from the data lake.
 These results underscore the effectiveness of the blackboard architecture as a communication paradigm for multi-agent systems in data science.